rundexter/documentation/source/includes/_modules.md

 When your module has successfully finished its job, it needs to call `complete()` to let Dexter know it's safe to continue the current App.

 If you have any useful information you want to make available to other modules, you'll want to return it here.
-Dexter assumes that you're returning an object of some kind, and that the object only has properties that match those you've defined in your `[meta.json:output](#anatomy-of-a-module)`.
-Your app can also generate multiple outputs by returning an array of such objects - as long as each object's properties are correctly configured, Dexter will still know how get and share the data with other modules.
+Dexter assumes that you're returning an object or array, and that the object only has properties that match those you've defined in your `[meta.json:output](#anatomy-of-a-module)`.
+If you return a collection, each object's properties are correctly configured, Dexter will still know how get and share the data with other modules.

 <aside class="warning">
-Note that you should only call `complete` once, and after you do, the wrapper running the function will quickly shut down, making any code your run afterwards a bit of a gamble.
-Calling `return this.complete()` as shown in the code samples is one way to guarantee that you only make one call and don't cause a race condition afterwards, though you can use careful code flow to do the same if you'd prefer.
+Note that you should only call `complete` once, and after you do, the process will exit.
+Calling `return this.complete()` as shown in the code samples is one way to guarantee that you only make one call and don't cause a race condition afterwards, though you can use careful code flow to do the same.
 </aside>

 <aside class="success">
-<p>Your response object properties can technically be *anything* - strings, arrays, objects - pretty much any non-binary, non-stream, non-executable, serializable value is fair game!</p>
+<p>Your response object properties can be any serializiable value.</p>
 <p>Keep in mind, however, that a lot of Dexter's power comes from the ability of unrelated modules to be able to communicate with one another.
 If you output a property that's an object, array, or other complex type, other modules will need to know how to handle that *specific* type in order to work with your module.
 Returning only basic values like strings or numbers allows your module to be m uch more flexible and useful in the Dexter ecosystem.</p>
 </aside>